-President Trump uses Twitter is a key means of communicating with the American public, and his tweets are considered official statements from the White House.
+President Trump uses Twitter is a key means of communicating with the American public, and his tweets have been confirmed as official statements, first by former press secretary Sean Spicer and later in court filings from the Department of Justice.
 And when he’s not too busy being the leader of the free world, Trump takes time to weed out critics among his 33.6 million followers, blocking their access to @RealDonaldTrump—and, according to some constitutional experts, violating their First Amendment rights.

 You’re fired!
 I mean, blocked!

 Trump has blocked celebrities, politicians, and everyday citizens—basically, anyone who Trump deems to have criticized or disagreed with him unfairly—from following him on Twitter.
 Now, lawyers from the Knight First Amendment Institute at Columbia University have filed suit against the president, calling for him to remove those blocks.

 Blocked followers are unable to view the president’s public comments.
 The Knight Institute attorneys maintain that preventing access to an elected official’s social media account violates constituents’ First Amendment right to free speech, as well as breaching their First Amendment right to petition the government for redress of grievances; that is, the right to make a complaint without fear of retaliation or punishment.

 In a recent letter to @RealDonaldTrump, the Knight Institute lawyers wrote, “Your Twitter account is a designated public forum for essentially the same reasons that open city council meetings and school board meetings are.”
 Thus, they argue, while average Twitter users can block whomever they desire, government officials who are using social media in an official capacity should not be able to punish someone for expressing an opinion.